What is an osteopath?

 Osteopaths provide treatment to the physical body structure with their hands.
 Treatment is directed to specific areas, specific for each person and presentation.

 The object of osteopathic care is to promote health in the body.
 The osteopath does this using soft tissue massage, joint articulation, some joint manipulation and very subtle (cranial or biodynamic) techniques.
 These techniques release tension and strain in the muscles, ligaments and joints of the body.
-This process is often accompanied by a release of emotional stress.
+This process is sometimes accompanied by a release of emotional stress.

 For adults and athletes, joint mobilisation, inhibition and gentle osteopathic manipulation, along with soft tissue stretching aims to improve strength, elasticity, mobility and performance for active bodies.